IBPX/ColorPalette/README.md

 # ColorPalette
 My color palette I use for pixel art.
 It's _Public Domain_.

 ## Changes in v2
 - Added more grays.
+- Sorted colors.